somewherelands

 WHO ARE THE SAMI PEOPLE

-To me, Nomadic life evokes escapism, adventure, unfettered freedom and a degree of primal minimalism and self-sufficience.
-But the Sámi people proved to be more than my romanticized ideals.
+To me, Nomadic life has always evoked imagery of escapism, adventure, unfettered freedom and a degree of primal minimalism & self-sufficience.
+But the Sámi people proved to be alot more than my romanticized ideals.

-Also known as the indigenous lands of the North, the Sápmi region stretches across the northern parts of Norway, Sweden, Finland, and Russia’s Kola Peninsula – all of which coalesce to form the world’s coldest frontier known as the Arctic Circle.
-The People- known as the Sámi- have lived these lands for thousands of years; braving relentless temperatures and cultivating a distinct cultural identity, language, and history over time.
-It is one that differs markedly from the populations that settled in after them; and even as the world’s ancestral origins gradually dissipated with time and gave way to a more modern history, the Sámi fastidiously held on to their roots, consciously choosing to honour their unyielding connection to their ancient beginnings and all elements of their land.
+Also known as the indigenous lands of the North, the Sámi region stretches across the northern parts of Norway, Sweden, Finland, and Russia’s Kola Peninsula – all of which coalesce to form the world’s coldest frontier known as the Arctic Circle.
+The People- known as the Sámi- have lived these lands for thousands of years; braving relentless temperatures and cultivating for themselves over time, a distinct culture, language, history, and identity.
+It is one that differs markedly from the populations that settled in after them; and even as the world’s ancestral origins gradually dissipated with time and gave way to a more modern history, the Sámi held on fastidiously to their roots, consciously choosing to honour their unyielding connection to their ancient beginnings and assimilating only as much as is required to get by.

 Till today, the livelihood of the Sámi people remains highly communal in nature; their means of sustenance still primarily centred on reindeer herding, fishing, hunting, and gathering.
-The only difference, perhaps, is that they now no longer move around as nomadically as their ancestors once did.
+The only difference, perhaps, is that they now no longer move around as nomadically as their ancestors once did; living, instead, in permanent homes while using modern technology to track and manage their reindeer herds across vast landscapes.

 REINDEER HERDING